Celebrating Seniors – Chris Robinson is 78

 - Patcher in the musical drama Because They’re Young (1960) with Dick Clark, Michael Callan, Tuesday Weld, Duane Eddy, James Darren, with Marlyn Mason and Bobby Rydell.

-- Chris Robinson and Michael Callan also appeared in the drama 13 West Street (1962) starring Rod Steiger, and Jeanne Cooper (The Young and the Restless).
+- Chris Robinson and Michael Callan also appeared in the drama 13 West Street (1962) starring Rod Steiger, Alan Ladd, and Jeanne Cooper (The Young and the Restless).
 When Chris Robinson guest-starred twice in the 1960’s on the TV show Arrest and Trial starring Ben Gazzara and Chuck Connors, among his co-stars was Michael Callan once again, as well as MacDonald Carey (Days of Our Lives).
+Below, actors Mark Slade, Chris Robinson, and Michael Callan in a tense car chase scene from 13 West Street.

 - Bobby in the romantic drama The Young Sinner (1961) starring Tom Laughlin (Billy Jack), Stefanie Powers (Hart to Hart).
 Written and directed by Tom Laughlin.